hattipjs/hattip/packages/adapter-node/readme.md

    */
   sirvOptions?: SirvOptions;
   /**
-   * Whether to use native fetch when available instead of `node-fetch`.
+   * Whether to use native fetch instead of `node-fetch`.
+Will result in an
-   * Defaults to false.
+   * error if native fetch is not available.
+Defaults to false.
    */
-  preferNativeFetch?: boolean;
+  useNativeFetch?: boolean;
 }
 ```